JuliaLang/julia/README.windows.md

      Ignore any warnings you see from `mount` about /mingw and /python not existing.

-  2. Get the Julia sources and enjoy a highly reliable parallel build thanks to MSYS2:
+  2. Get the Julia sources and start the build:
     ```
     git clone https://github.com/JuliaLang/julia.git
     cd julia
-    make -j 4
+    make -j 4   # Adjust the number of cores (4) to match your build environment.
 ```

-  3. The build can fail (Win7 x64 as of 2014-02-28) after building OpenBLAS.
-This appeasrs (?) to be a result of trying to run the Microsoft Visual C++ `lib.exe` tool  -- which we don't need to do -- without checking for existence.
-If this happens, follow the instructions in the error message and continue the build, *viz.*
+  3. The Julia build can (as of 2014-02-28) fail after building OpenBLAS.
+This appeasrs (?) to be a result of the OpenBLAS build trying to run the Microsoft Visual C++ `lib.exe` tool  -- which we don't need to do -- without checking for existence.
+This uncaught error kills the Julia build.
+If this happens, follow the instructions in the helpful error message and continue the build, *viz.*
     ```
     cd deps/openblas-v0.2.9.rc1   # This path will depend on teh version of OpenBLAS.
     make install
     cd ../..
-    make -j 4
+    make -j 4   # Adjust the number of cores (4) to match your build environment.
 ```

-  4. Some versions of PCRE (*e.g.* 8.31) will compile correctly but have a single test fail with an error like `** Failed to set locale "fr_FR` which will break the entire build.
-To circumvent the test and allow the rest of the build to continue,
+  4. Some versions of PCRE (*e.g.* 8.31) will compile correctly but fail a test.
+  This will cause the Julia build to fail.
+To circumvent testing for PCRE and allow the rest of the build to continue,
     ```
     touch deps/pcre-8.31/checked  # This path will depend on the version of PCRE.
-    make -j 4
+    make -j 4   # Adjust the number of cores (4) to match your build environment.
 ```

 ## Building on Windows with MinGW-builds/MSYS